prakhar1989/docker-curriculum/tutorial/src/index.md

 Removing volume foodtrucks_esdata1
 ```

-While we're are at it, we'll also remove the `foodtrucks` network that we created last time.
+While we're at it, we'll also remove the `foodtrucks` network that we created last time.

 ```bash
 $ docker network rm foodtrucks-net